 • Pour the remaining half of the batter on top.
 Use an offset spatula or spoon to spread out the batter so you can't see any more of the cinnamon sugar.
 Sprinkle the streusel topping on top.

-• Allow the cake to cool in the pan for 20 minutes then cool on a wire rack.
+• Allow the cake to cool in the pan for 20 minutes then transfer to a wire rack.

 Notes